zing-rsa/thread-tokens/README.md

         - check that ada is transfered in exchange for nft

 ## Issues
-    - could you say you are minting but instead burn?
+    - SOLVED: could you say you are minting but instead burn?
+        - no, the policy checks that the value of ref and user is 1 each
     - SOLVED: could 2 thread tokens end up in the same utxo?
+        - adapted thread token to enforce only a single utxo and token can be consumed
+    - SOLVED: consume a thread by burning a token?
+        - made sure in thread that token mint is positive(== 1)
+    - Currently the script is setup with the goal of allowing minting transactions from the frontend
+        - this might need to be re-thought slightly because the metadata utxo must not be minted by the frontend
+        - 2 solutions:
+            - mint the ref utxo at another stage
-        - this is preventable if the
+            - manage minting completely on the backend